mozman/ezdxf/docs/source/entities.rst

    An ellipse with center point at location *center* and a major axis *major_axis* as vector. *ratio* is the ratio of minor axis to major axis. *start_param* and *end_param* defines start and end point of the ellipse, a full ellipse goes from 0 to 2*pi.
 The ellipse goes from start to end param in *counter clockwise* direction.
+Create ellipses in layouts and blocks by factory function :meth:`~Layout.add_ellipse`.

 =========== ======= ===========
 DXFAttr     Version Description